This post contains affiliate links. See our disclosure policy here.

 Alex’s Take: ⭐⭐⭐⭐⭐

 “Though I’ve heard plenty of mentions of the Chartreuse Swizzle, I had never tried it until this tasting.
-As a lover of Green Chartreuse I figured I would really enjoy it, and I was absolutely correct.
+As a lover of Green Chartreuse, I figured I would really enjoy it, and I was absolutely correct.
 The pineapple’s sweet fruitiness blended perfectly with the proprietary herbal blend of the French liqueur, while the lime gave the drink a tiki-essential tartness and falernum brought up the rear with a touch of Caribbean flair.
 Though it only uses a small helping, the Chartreuse Swizzle is not lacking in alcohol content, and it’s sure to please anybody with an adventurous taste.”—

 Kendall’s Take: ⭐⭐⭐⭐

 “I already knew how much I loved Green Chartreuse in Alex’s tiki concoction, the Greena Colada, after tasting it last year, so I was really excited to see it added to the mix in another tropical recipe.
-This swizzle would have to be the best way I’ve seen it’s herbal quality highlighted so far.
+This Swizzle would have to be the best way I’ve seen its herbal quality highlighted so far.
 The liqueur’s unique flavor explodes in your mouth but is tempered by the sweetness of the fruity pineapple.
 Although pretty simple, this recipe has become iconic for good reason.
 I’d drink it again!”

 Recipe